Ask (horse): 2009: six-year-old season

 On his first appearance of 2009, Ask was moved up in distance for the Group Two Yorkshire Cup over fourteen furlongs at York on 15 May.
 Moore restrained the horse in the first half of the race before making steady progress and taking the lead approaching the last quarter mile.
 In the closing stages Ask drew away from his opponents to win by six lengths from Blue Bajan.
 The Racing Post described the performance as a "thrilling" display and said that he "destroyed" the opposition.

 On 5 June 2009 Ask started at odds of 5/1 for the 106th running of the Coronation Cup over one and a half miles at Epsom.
 His opponents included Youmzain (the 2/1 favourite), Look Here, Duncan, Frozen Fire, Eastern Anthem (Dubai Sheema Classic) and Buccelati.
 Frozen Fire led from the outsider Expresso Star with Moore positioning Ask in third before moving the six-year-old into the lead two furlongs out.
 Youmzain quickly moved up alongside, and both Look Here and Duncan made rapid progress on the outside to challenge for the lead.
 In a four-way struggle to the line, Ask rallied after looking beaten and prevailed by a nose from Youmzain, with Look Here a nose away in third and Duncan three-quarters of a length back in fourth place.
-Commenting on the horse's first win at the highest level Ryan Moore commented "I'm just delighted as he deserves one.
-He's been knocking on the door for a long time and the steady pace didn't really suit him.
-He was very game up the straight as twice he was beat and he battled home really well."
+Commenting on the horse's first win at the highest level Ryan Moore said "I'm just delighted as he deserves one.
+He's been knocking on the door for a long time, and the steady pace didn't really suit him.
+He was very game up the straight as twice he was beat, and he battled home really well."

 On 25 July at Ascot, Ask (ridden by Olivier Peslier) ran for the second time in the King George VI and Queen Elizabeth Stakes.
 In a finish dominated by Michael Stoute-trained runners he finished third behind his four-year-old stablemates Conduit and Tartan Bearer.
 Ask ended his season with a run in the Prix Royal Oak over 3100 metres at Longchamp Racecourse on 25 October and started 7/4 favourite ahead of the five-time Group One winner Schiaparelli, the Irish St. Leger runner-up Clowance and the Prix Chaudenay winner Manighar.
 Ask raced in third place as Schiaparelli set the pace and then went three lengths clear of the field in the straight.
 In the closing stages Ask steadily reeled in the German horse, taking the lead 100 metres from the finish and winning by one and a half lengths.
 The result was only confirmed after a lengthy enquiry by the racecourse stewards into interference allegedly caused by Ask early in the straight.